 What is new is the consideration of these issues through different, cross-sectoral lenses—agriculture livelihoods, market mechanisms, savings and credit, behavioural economics—to further the understanding of the health and nutritional narrative and develop impact models.

 A formative study on on Agricultural Incomes and Nutrition: The Effect of Seasonality and Household Coping Mechanisms by Vrutti livelihoods resource centre in 2016, supported by the Bill and Melinda Gates Foundation, provided some important insights on nutrition in general and nutrition of women and children in particular.

 The study was conducted in Madhya Pradesh, which has very poor nutrition indicators for women and children, below the national average: for instance, in Madhya Pradesh69% of children were anemic and 28% of women had a BMI below normal, as compared to the national averages of 58% and 23% respectively (NFHS-4).

 The primary, mixed-method survey by Vrutti covered around 2,800 sample households spread over 115 habitations across the four districts of MP, namely Hoshangabad, Sehore, Vidisha and Panna.

-The initial hypothesis purported that seasonality of agricultural income led to seasonal variation in consumption of pregnant women and infant children, and savings could be an important channel to smoothen consumption during the entire year.
+The initial hypothesis purported that seasonality of agricultural income led to seasonal variation in consumption of pregnant women and infant children, and savings could be an important channel to kansas city maid services consumption during the entire year.
 However as data was collected and analysed the findings painted a completely different picture of the consumption patterns in MP.